-Poison Ivy Remote Administration Tool (RAT) variants are created and controlled by a Poison Ivy management program or kit.
+Poison Ivy variants are backdoors that are created and controlled by a Poison Ivy management program or kit.

 The Poison Ivy kit has a graphical user interface and is actively developed.
 The servers (the actual backdoors) are very small and are typically under 10kB in size.
 The size can however be considerably different if a packer or protector has been used to obfuscate the file.